 If you manage to reach the target (and most of the beginners manage even though it seemed really demanding first) you will be rewarded by fine (or rather spectacular) views over the sea with its surrounding limestone cliffs.

 After five or six climbs (totally up to you) on the morning site you will have the lunch break at around 12pm.
-The meal is included in the tour price and you have a few choices, I ordered Pad Thai which was really nice.
-The lunch break will take around 1,5 hours, depending on what time you finish your morning climb.
+The meal is included in the tour price and you have a few choices, I ordered Pad Thai (my favorite Thai Food), which was really nice.
+The lunch break will take around 1.5 hours, depending on what time you finish your morning climb.

 Then you can go for the top rope climbs again and challenge yourself: The routes at this second site are slightly harder than the ones in the morning (according to our Thai instructor 5A).
 I managed to climb the highest route there and they said I went up 20 meters.
 The views from there were just amazing and the climb itself is a lot of fun – and challenging!